nigelrogasch/nibs-bids/nibs-bids-v6/non-invasive-brain-stimulation-v6.2.md

     "PulseIntensityScalingType": "additive",
     "PulseIntensityScalingVector": [0.0, 0.0, 5.0],
     "PulseIntensityScalingReference": "threshold",
     "PulseIntensityScalingDescription": "Pulse-specific intensities are computed by adding the corresponding offset to the threshold intensity in *_nibs.tsv (ordered by pulse occurrence within the instance).
-Vector length MUST match StimulusPulsesNumber.", "PulseCurrentDirection": "normal",
+Vector length MUST match PulseCount.", "PulseCurrentDirection": "normal",
     "PulseCurrentDirectionDescription": "Free-form text description" }